10 Most Popular Residential Architectural Styles in the US

 The RETRO look is fashionable, luxurious, and very elegant.
 (Fig.9 and Fig.10)

 It is in the most demand lately due to its variation of volume used in the conception.
-Notably, the Spanish and Mediterranean house styles fall under this category that features the single-story plan layout.
+Notably, the Spanish and Mediterranean house styles, which feature the single-story plan layout, fall under this category.

 6. The Cape Cod